 Many hundreds of academic researchers are choosing to work in this area, supported by an increasing number of grant funding opportunities.
 There is exponential growth in the number of publications that cite the use of, or development of, OOC technologies and a collection of well-established companies that design and produce commercially viable systems and services.
-Major Pharma and Biotech are showing an increased appetite, perhaps driven by the COVID-19 pandemic, to help bring new medicines to market more efficiently and, importantly there is genuine interest in OOC from the regulators1.
+Major Pharma and Biotech are showing an appetite to help bring new medicines to market more efficiently and, importantly, there is genuine interest in OOC from the regulators1.

 Whilst these advanced OOC models clearly improve physiological relevance and culture longevity versus standard 2D cell cultures, do they compare so favourably versus in vivo models?
 We are frequently asked; will OOC replace the use of animals and, show me data to prove your model is better than in vivo models?
 Whilst ethically desirable and certainly an aim for most people working in the organ-on-a-chip field, realistically, replacing animal usage completely is unlikely to happen for quite some time.
 Before this aim can become a reality there is still much to prove, however, by incorporating OOC into drug discovery and development at strategic stages, these disruptive technologies can be used to cross-validate and supplement data sets right now!
 So, perhaps a more pertinent question to ask is, what are the disadvantages of animal models and how can OOC be used in combination to fill knowledge gaps?

 Using the field of liver research as an example, we will explore this concept further.
-The most common cause of chronic liver disease worldwide is now a metabolic disorder called Non-alcoholic fatty liver disease (NAFLD), which is linked to both obesity and diabetes and affects a staggering 25% of the global population.
+The most common cause of chronic liver disease worldwide is now a metabolic disorder called Non-alcoholic fatty liver disease (NAFLD – also known as Metabolic dysfunction-associated steatotic liver disease MASLD)), which is linked to both obesity and diabetes and affects a staggering 25% of the global population.
 NAFLD is a spectrum of metabolic diseases in which fat builds up in the liver, due to diet and lifestyle, in the absence of excess alcohol consumption.
-Approximately 20% of people diagnosed with NAFLD go on to develop Non-alcoholic steatohepatitis (NASH), which is associated with steatosis (fat deposits in the liver), inflammation, fibrosis, and insulin resistance.
+Approximately 20% of people diagnosed with NAFLD go on to develop Non-alcoholic steatohepatitis (NASH – also known as Metabolic dysfunction-associated steatohepatitis (MASH)), which is associated with steatosis (fat deposits in the liver), inflammation, fibrosis, and insulin resistance.
 Left untreated, NASH can progress further into cirrhosis and/or Hepatocellular carcinoma (HCC), for which a liver transplant is the only possible therapeutic intervention.
 To prevent NASH from becoming a global economic burden, many companies have embarked on drug discovery programmes, yet their high-profile compounds continually fail to meet primary endpoints in late-stage clinical trials.
-To this day NASH remains a disease of un-met medical need.
+To this day NASH remains a disease of unmet medical need.

 What are the disadvantages of pre-clinical in vivo models of NASH?